Chaku (Newari cuisine)

-Chaku (चाकु /ne/) is a Newari confection made from concentrated sugarcane juice, jaggery, ghee, and nuts.
-The mixture is cooked down until it is a solid form, and then pulled on a hook in a manner similar to making taffy and then cut into small rolls, or it may be cooked in a shallow dish and cut into small diamond shaped pieces.
+Chaku (चाकु /ne/) is a confectionery made by Newar people and is popular in the Kathmandu Valley.
+It is made from concentrated sugarcane juice, jaggery, ghee, and nuts.
+The mixture is cooked until it attains a solid form, and then pulled on a hook in a manner similar to making taffy and then cut into small rolls.
+It may also be cooked in a shallow dish and cut into small diamond-shaped pieces.
 Chaku may be eaten separately, or it can also be used in making Yomari (योमरी).